-Example | Tauira 1 - Market value of units in a foreign unit trust not readily available at the start of the investor's income year
+Example | Tauira 1 - Whether market value of units in a foreign unit trust at the start of the investor's income year is readily available

 Wiremu acquired units in an unlisted Australian unit trust (AUT) that invests in a portfolio of listed investments for \$100,000 in October 2022.
 The investment is an attributing interest in a FIF and no exemptions apply.
 Wiremu is a New Zealand tax resident with a standard March balance date.